 Albariño / Alvarinho should always be served cold.
 The ideal serving temperature is 7-10°C (45-48°F).

-The crisp and fresh aromas of Albariño / Alvarinho makes it a perfect paring with many seafood dishes.
-The grape is grown close to the Atlantic Ocean and local seafood is great food choice.
+The crisp and fresh aromas of Albariño / Alvarinho make it a perfect paring with many seafood dishes.
+The grape is grown close to the Atlantic Ocean and local seafood is a great food choice.
 Mussels, oysters, clams, scallops and shrimps - basically all types of shellfish will pair well with Albariño / Alvarinho.

 The wine is usually medium or full-bodied which makes it a good choice for lobster, crab and other richer seafood dishes.
 The salty minerality makes it a good choice for oysters.

 Albariño / Alvarinho will pair well with any shellfish dish, such as: